lasoares/mobile-demos/iosOffline/doc.md

 To make the app work offline, this section will walk through the following changes:

 -   Instead of using the regular `MSTable` class to access the mobile service, we'll use `MSSyncTable`.
-A sync table is basically a local table which "knows" how to push changes made locally to the "remote"table, and pull items from that table locally.
+A sync table is basically a local table which knows how to push changes made locally to the remote table, and pull items from that table locally.
 -   The *synchronization context* in the `MSClient` (a new property) must be initialized with the data source that we choose (in our case, the Core Data-based store implementation).
 The context is responsible for tracking which items have been changed locally, and sending those to the server when a push operation is started.

 1. In the implementation for the `QSTodoService` class, rename the private property `table` to `syncTable` and change its type to `MSSyncTable`: